 Connectivity is listed as USB, but the USB port can only be used for recording.
 The other three options (HDMI/3g-SDI/IP streaming outputs) are precisely what the name says – outputs that can stream.

-It has a Tamron lens, too.
+Moreover, what makes it the best are Tamron lens.
 Tamron is a brand that most of you photography buffs out there will recognize.
 It comes in two variants, 20x and 30x optical zoom.

 2. Zowietek Pro Camera